Maggi-Andrea/fs.imapfs/README.md

     `-- 5.eml
 ```

-The new file has recived UID == 1 becouse was the first one into that folder.
+The new file has received UID == 1 because was the first one into that folder.